Born from solidarity and fueled by sisterhood, Latinas Acting Up is a movement rewriting the narrative of entertainment—on and off the screen.

 Constance Marie

 Each of these women has carved out space in an industry that wasn’t built for us—and now they’re building something new.
-Get to know the powerhouse founders and board members behind LAU.
+Get to know the powerhouse founders, board members, and staff behind LAU.

 An award-winning actress with a career spanning more than two decades, Diana Maria Riva is known for standout roles in Dead to Me, Glamorous, The Gordita Chronicles, What Women Want, and McFarland USA.
 Her work has earned her an Imagen Award and multiple nominations for excellence in comedy and ensemble performance, solidifying her as a powerful presence on screen.